Semisimplicity and Indecomposable Objects in Interpolating Partition Categories: Interpolating partition categories

-In 1988, Woronowicz proved a Tannaka-Krein type result \cite{Wo88} for CMQGs showing that any compact matrix quantum group $G$ is uniquely determined by its representation category $\Rep(G)$, i.e. the category of finite-dimensional, unitary (co)rep\-resentation, (for more details see for instance \cite[§4]{We17}).
-In 2009, Banica and Speicher \cite{BS09} defined for any category of partitions $\cC$ and $n\in \NN_0$ a fiber functor into the category of finite-dimensional Hilbert spaces
+In 1988, Woronowicz proved a Tannaka--Krein type result \cite{Wo88} for compact matrix quantum groups showing that any compact matrix quantum group $G$ is uniquely determined by its representation category $\Rep(G)$, i.e.~the category of finite-dimensional, unitary rep\-resentation, (for more details see for instance \cite[Sec.~4]{We17}).
+In 2009, Banica and Speicher \cite[Def.~1.7]{BS09} defined for any category of partitions $\cC$ and $n\in \NN_0$ a fiber functor into the category of finite-dimensional Hilbert spaces